ARM-software/open-iot-sdk/lib/AWS/ota/ota_pal_psa/README.md

 PSA is Platform Security Architecture which is initiated by Arm.
 Please get the details from this [link](https://www.arm.com/why-arm/architecture/platform-security-architecture).

 In general, this porting maps the FreeRTOS OTA PAL APIs to PSA Firmware Update and Crypto APIs.
-It follows the PSA Firmware Update API 0.7 and PSA Cryptography API v1.0 beta3.
+It follows the PSA Firmware Update API v1.0 beta and PSA Cryptography API v1.0 beta3.
 The process of image write, image verification and image activation are protected by the PSA secure service.

 # License